A lab-based test of the gravitational redshift with a miniature clock network: SUPPLEMENTARY NOTE 3: SYSTEMATIC EVALUATION

 For $\delta u \ll 1$, the differential light shift ($\nu_{LS, j} -\nu_{LS, i}$) can be approximated as

 which scales linearly with $\delta u$.

 By modulating the lattice detuning between $\delta_L +100$ MHz and $\delta_L - 100$ MHz at the operational depth $u_{op}=15~E_{\rm rec}$, we have

-allowing extraction of $\delta u$, which are found to be below 5 \% for all the ensemble pairs, and are symmetric around 0 (Extended Data Fig.~4{\bf a}), reflecting the Gaussian nature of the lattice beam profile and that the array is centered about the focus.
-Through mapping out the frequency shifts for 10 ensemble pairs when modulating the lattice intensity, we find the differential light shifts scale with the spatial separations between ensemble pairs but do not scale with $\delta u$, resulting in a residual spatial light shift gradient of $-8(1)\times10^{-20}/E_{\rm rec}/$cm~(Extended Data Fig.~4{\bf b}).
+allowing extraction of $\delta u$, which are found to be below 5 \% for all the ensemble pairs, and are symmetric around 0 (Supplementary Figure~4a), reflecting the Gaussian nature of the lattice beam profile and that the array is centered about the focus.
+Through mapping out the frequency shifts for 10 ensemble pairs when modulating the lattice intensity, we find the differential light shifts scale with the spatial separations between ensemble pairs but do not scale with $\delta u$, resulting in a residual spatial light shift gradient of $-8.0(1.1)\times10^{-20}/E_{\rm rec}/$cm~(Supplementary Figure~4b).